 Who's ineligible

-Your Health FSA can be spent on eligible medical, dental, vision, and pharmacy expenses incurred during your Health FSA policy year.
+Health FSA funds can be spent on eligible medical, dental, vision, and pharmacy expenses incurred during your Health FSA policy year.
 For example, if your Health FSA is active from Jan 1, 2024–Dec 31, 2024, you cannot pay for services rendered in 2023.

 Here are a few resources about eligible expenses: